 Never mind trying to teach old dogs new tricks.
 Teach them how to use an iPad instead and watch them become avid gamers.

-A new study from the University of Veterinary Medicine in Vienna suggests that “playing computer games might be the perfect brain training for old dogs.”
+A study from the University of Veterinary Medicine in Vienna suggests that “playing computer games might be the perfect brain training for old dogs.”

 Unlike puppies or young dogs, old dogs are almost never trained or challenged mentally.